 Career Info for a Degree in Skin Care & Aesthetics

 Aesthetics training programs are typically offered at stand-alone vocational schools, cosmetology schools or community colleges.
-The length of time that it takes to become an aesthetician varies.
-In many states, one must complete 600 hours of classroom and practical training before being eligible to take the licensing exam, though some states require as much as 1,500 hours of education.
+One must complete between 600 and 1,500 hours of classroom and practical training before being eligible to take the licensing exam.
 Most state licensure exams include written and practical components.

-Postsecondary aesthetics certificate and degree programs typically consist of training in skin care techniques, make-up application and the removal of unwanted facial and body hair via plucking, waxing or threading.
-Some programs also train aestheticians in non-therapeutic massage.
+Postsecondary aesthetics certificate and degree programs typically consist of training in skin care techniques, make-up application and the removal of unwanted facial and body hair.
 Classroom sessions are often supplemented with hands-on learning experience in a school's clinic; students may offer services to the public under the supervision of instructors.